xuyouze/MyNotes/VGG.md

 # publishing information
 K. Simonyan and A. Zisserman.
 Very deep convolutional networks for large-scale image recognition.
 In ICLR, 2015. [[paper]](https://arxiv.org/abs/1409.1556)
 # 1.background problem:
   * the accuracy of ILSVRC is still low.
-In order to improve that, this paper modify the architecture of conventional CNN
+In order to improve that, the method proposed in this paper modifies the architecture of conventional CNN.
   * and there is no one systematically evaluate the impact of depth on convolution neural network.

 # 2. the proposed methods: